 Here's an example of what an implementation plan can look like, based on our previous example where the prospect is concerned with reducing customer churn.

-- Phase 1: Kickoff and planningsome text
+Phase 1: Kickoff and Planning

-- Phase 2: Full solution deploymentsome text
+Phase 2: Full Solution Deployment

-- Phase 3: Training and onboardingsome text
+Phase 3: Training and Onboarding

-- Phase 4: Monitoring and adjustmentssome text
+Phase 4: Monitoring and Adjustments

 You'll notice that in this example, there are various phases of implementation to make sure things go smoothly.
 This plan also outlines everything from the timeline (remember, keep it realistic!) to who is involved, and any relevant details.